Emat12/manu-reactjs-todo-app/README.md

-## manu-reactjs-todo-app: REACT JS SIMPLE TODO APP Project for React Js Beginners in 2022
+## manu-reactjs-todo-app:A Simple React Js TODO App for React Js Beginners.
+It is a quick to start React Js project for beginners.

 ### Clone the starter project